ACDC: The Adverse Conditions Dataset with Correspondences for Robust Semantic Driving Scene Perception: Acknowledgment

 Images captured under adverse conditions contain invalid regions, i.e. regions with indiscernible semantic content, which generally co-exist with valid regions in the same image.
 We take this into account for creating annotations of ACDC and design a specialized annotation protocol, which leverages privileged information from the corresponding normal-condition images and the original adverse-condition videos and allows (i) the reliable assignment of semantic labels to invalid regions and (ii) the creation of a binary mask that distinguishes valid from invalid regions.

-Our annotation protocol consists of two cascaded annotation stages.
+Our annotation protocol for the 4006 adverse-condition images consists of two cascaded annotation stages.
 At stage~1, a semantic labeling draft is manually produced from the adverse-condition image $I$, in which pixels that cannot be unquestionably assigned to a single semantic class are left unlabeled.
 At stage~2, the corresponding normal-condition image $I^{\prime}$ and the adverse-condition video from which $I$ was extracted are used to augment and finalize the annotation.
 In particular, the annotator can assign a legitimate label to pixels that were left unlabeled in stage~1 and correct pixels that were incorrectly labeled in stage~1.
-Pixels that remain unclear in stage~2 are left unlabeled and are not used for training or evaluation.
+Annotation during stage~2 using the corresponding normal-condition image and the neighboring frames of the adverse-condition video does not assume or require an exact match of the 6D camera pose between the annotated image and the auxiliary images or frames.
+In particular, the transfer of labels from the auxiliary images to the image under annotation is done through manual inspection by the annotators rather than automatically.
+We have explicitly instructed the annotators to be highly conservative in this manual transfer given potential mismatch of pose and dynamic image content, which is why 7.5\% of the pixels in the annotated images are left unlabeled even after stage~2.
+More specifically, pixels that remain unclear in stage~2 are left unlabeled and are not used for training or evaluation.

-The final annotation outputs are twofold: (i) the final semantic annotation $H$ after stage~2, and (ii) a binary invalid mask $J$, where pixels whose label changed from stage~1 to stage~2 are set to 1 (invalid) and pixels with the same semantic label for both stages are set to 0 (valid). $J$ enables the introduction of the new task of uncertainty-aware semantic segmentation, which we detail in Sec.~\ref{sec:uncertainsemseg}.
+The final annotation outputs are twofold: (i) the final semantic annotation $H$ after stage~2, and (ii) a binary invalid mask $J$, where pixels whose label changed from stage~1 to stage~2 are set to 1 (invalid) and pixels with the same semantic label for both stages are set to 0 (valid). $J$ enables the introduction of the new task of uncertainty-aware semantic segmentation, which we detail in Sec.~\ref{sec:uncertain}.

-The 4006 fine-pixel annotations of ACDC were created by a professional team of annotators to ensure high-quality ground truth.
+The 4006 fine pixel-level annotations of ACDC were created by a professional team of annotators to ensure high-quality ground truth.
 Annotators were asked to be conservative in labeling pixels in both stages, so as to minimize errors.
-Both the initial draft from stage~1 and the final annotation from stage~2 passed through quality control.
-The total time required for annotating a single image was 3.3 h on average.
+Both the initial draft from stage~1 and the final annotation from stage~2 passed through quality control (QC).
+QC was performed via manual inspection of each annotation by a second person (B), different from the one who created it (A).
+A and B were given incentives to minimize errors and maximize identified errors, respectively.
+A third independent person (C) verified whether each error identified by B was factual.
+The total average time required for annotating a single adverse-condition image was 3.3 h, with 25\% of it spent on QC.
+The semantic annotation of the 1503 normal-condition images is conducted in the standard way by using only the input normal-condition image.